AIG-ist-tugraz/WipeOutR/README.md

 #### Step 3 - WipeOutR_FM evaluation

-We calculate the average run-time of the **WipeOutR_FM** algorithm (after three iterations) for three feature models, i.e., the original feature model and two variants with 50% and 70% redundancy ratios.
+We calculated the average run-time of the **WipeOutR_FM** algorithm (after three iterations) for three feature models, i.e., the original feature model and two variants with 50% and 70% redundancy ratios.
 Evaluation results are filled in *wr_fm_runtime* elements of the [Table 6](#wipeoutr_fm-evaluation)